Market situation survey

 After more than 4 years of implementing Content No. 2, Sub-project 1 - Project 4 of the National Target Program 1719 and other mountainous trade development projects, the current situation of markets in ethnic minority and mountainous areas has changed compared to the data in the national market network survey conducted by the General Statistics Office in 2021.

-The investigator collected the total number of markets in the communes/wards/towns, classified the markets according to the criteria in Decree No. 60/2024/ND-CP, dated June 5, 2024 of the Government regulating the development and management of markets.
+The investigators collected the total number of markets in the communes/wards/towns, classified the markets according to the criteria in Decree No. 60/2024/ND-CP, dated June 5, 2024 of the Government regulating the development and management of markets.
 This can be considered a comprehensive survey of the current situation of markets in ethnic minority and mountainous areas.

-Balance resources for investment
+Balancing resources for investment

 Implementing Sub-project 2 - Project 4 under the National Target Program 1719, the Ministry of Industry and Trade was assigned to preside over and coordinate with localities to deploy Content No. 02 "Investing in construction, renovation and upgrading of market networks in ethnic minority and mountainous areas".
 In some localities, there has been a situation of unsystematic investment, leading to unbalanced capital sources and unfinished projects.